Daksh-Maru/Next_Level_Expense_Tracker_APP/README.md

 Next Level Expense Tracker App
 =============================

-A modern, microservices-based expense tracking backend built with Java, Spring Boot, Kafka, and Python.
-This project enables secure user authentication, robust user management, and intelligent extraction of payment information from SMS messages using advanced AI models.
+A robust, production-ready backend system for tracking expenses, built with Java, Spring Boot, Kafka, and Python.
+This project provides secure user authentication, efficient user management, and intelligent extraction of payment information from SMS messages using advanced AI models.

 ---------------------------------------------------------------------
 Table of Contents